The Center for Health and Human Services

 Proposed activities in the funding request must be permitted from the Tennessee Opioid Abatement Council’s Approved Remediation List of activities.

 All grants will be awarded within the timeline of the Rutherford County fiscal year.
 Once an organization is voted to receive a grant award, that organization will receive funding for the remainder of the fiscal year, unless otherwise specified by the Rutherford County Commission.
 Rutherford County operates on a fiscal year schedule that begins July 1st and ends June 30th.
-For example, if an organization receives approval for funding in September, then their grant would be awarded funds from October through June 30th.

 Grantees are required to submit evaluation metric updates quarterly based upon the specific data points cited in their grant proposal.
 This data will be submitted to the MTSU Office of Prevention Science and Recovery (OPSR) quarterly.
 The OPSR team will work individually with each organization to track success of their grant program to report back to the Rutherford Opioid Board.
 Organizations are also responsible for tracking spending of grant funding throughout their grant term to provide documentation to Rutherford County at the conclusion of their grant term of all grant funds being entirely allocated.